AishwaryaGade02/AishwaryaGade02/README.md

 ## 💡 What I Bring

-I specialize in **full-cycle Data Science** — from raw data to real-world solutions.
+I specialize in **full-cycle Data Science** — from collecting raw data to building real-world solutions.
 Here’s what I do best:

 - ⚙️ **ETL Pipelines**: Build and deploy scalable ETL workflows using **Apache Airflow** and **Docker** to automate data extraction, transformation, and loading